fred-13/Monitoring_and_Logging_practice/Prometheus_alerts/README.md

-How to run playbook for install prometheus-server:
+How to run prometheus stack on G-CoreLabs cloud:

 ```
-	ansible-playbook -i 185.14.46.81, prometheus.yaml -u ubuntu -b
+	terraform apply
 ```